Case Study Legumes and Sunflower in Malawi

 Case study on legumes and sunflower as alternative to tobacco in Malawi

-Malawi is the world’s most tobacco-dependent economy generating approx. 45% of ite export revenue from this crop.
+Malawi is the world’s most tobacco-dependent economy, generating approx. 50% of its export revenue from this crop in 2012, but percentage is declining.
 The government has realized, that switching to other crops is essential for the country, and supports amongst others the cultivation of legumes.